Magic-Nikos/article_generator/README.md

 ## Usage

-### BlogPublisher Script
+### Main Script

-The `BlogPublisher` script provides a user-friendly interface for configuring and managing your blog's content.
+The script provides a user-friendly interface for configuring and managing your blog's content.
 Features include setting up blog directory and type, configuring article parameters, and directly publishing articles.

 Execute the script by running: